North West Exploring: Best places to visit in Liverpool

-A day out in Liverpool is a race against time.
-With world-class galleries to dip in and out of, a maritime history to dig into, and more tea stops than you can dunk a digestive in, you won’t run out of things to do.
+A day out here is a race against time.
+With world-class galleries to dip in and out of, a maritime history to dig into, and more tea stops than you can dunk a digestive in, you won’t run out of places to visit in Liverpool.
 Oh, and there’s The Beatles too.

 A new concept to start your day